 Don’t worry—we aren’t talking about giving up cleaning altogether.
 Letting a week’s worth of dishes pile up in the sink or ignoring the grime threatening to take over your bathroom may do more harm than good when it comes to your well-being...and your social life.
 But, researchers are discovering one very important health reason to stop “over-cleaning” and sanitizing every surface in your home: your kids’ microbiome.

 Our microbiome is the collection of all of the teeming colonies of bacteria living in and on our body.
-Composed of trillions of bacteria, our microbiome is responsible for a plethora of essential health functions in our body—such as optimizing digestion, helping us absorb nutrients, balancing our blood sugar, and regulating our emotions—but one of its most significant tasks is modulating our immune system.
+Composed of trillions of bacteria, the microbiome is involved in a plethora of essential health functions in our body—such as supporting digestion, helping us absorb nutrients, supporting blood sugar levels already within a healthy range, and encouraging positive emotions—but one of its most significant tasks is keeping our immune system in tip top shape.

 Why are microbes so crucial for immune system health?
 A staggering 80% of our immune system resides in the gut, where the vast majority of our body’s microbes live and work.
-Here, friendly flora (called probiotics) crowd out bad guy bacteria, produce immune-boosting vitamins and antibodies, and seal the gut barrier so toxins and inhospitable invaders can’t get through to the bloodstream.
-Without these helpful microbes working hard on our behalf, our immune system can become suppressed or overstimulated, both of which can make us feel less than our best.
+Here, friendly flora (also called probiotics) help to crowd out bad guy bacteria, produce immune-supporting vitamins and antibodies, and help seal the gut barrier so toxins and inhospitable invaders can’t get through to the bloodstream.
+Without these helpful microbes working hard on our behalf, our immune system can become under or overstimulated, both of which can make us feel less than our best.

-Clearly, a healthy, balanced microbiome (with about 85% beneficial bacteria) is critical for optimal immune function and overall health, but what makes a strong microbial community especially important for the developing systems of children?
+Clearly, a healthy, balanced microbiome (with about 85% beneficial bacteria) is critical to maintain immune function and overall health, but what makes a strong microbial community especially important for the developing systems of children?

 Immune System Development